Portugal with Camille Becerra

 Day 5 | September 10

-As the Rio Douro heads toward the sea, so do we, relocating to the charming seaside port of Porto.
+As the Rio Douro heads toward the sea, so do we.
+Today, we relocate to the charming seaside port of Porto to focus on wine.
 En route, we’ll discover gorgeous gardens, multiple manor houses, fairytale-like outbuildings and vineyards that stretch for miles — all a part of Quinta da Aveleda, a world-famous producer of Vinho Verde or “green wine”(a MOAD staff favorite).
-This tantalizing treat on a warm day is a fragrant, crisp and citrusy light-bodied white wine served chilled — the perfect compliment to our lovely picnic lunch in the vineyard.
+This tantalizing treat on a warm day is a fragrant, crisp, and citrusy light-bodied white wine served chilled — the perfect complement to our lovely picnic lunch in the vineyard.

 Once in Porto, a lively introduction awaits.
 We take tuk-tuks through the city’s narrow, cobbled alleyways while taking note of which neighborhoods, markets, and cafes to visit in our free time.
 We’ll enjoy dinner together at a favorite local restaurant sampling bacalhau (cod), shrimp, Bulhão Pato-style clams, and other seafood specialties.

 Day 6 | September 11

-We start our full day in Porto with a lively food and culture tour through the streets of Old Town, ducking into small cafes, tascas (taverns) and markets.
-Witness locals in their element, vending plump bulbs of garlic, local olive oil and sweet cherries.
+We start our full day in Porto with a tour through the streets of Old Town, ducking into small cafes, tascas (taverns), and markets.
+Witness locals in their element vending plump bulbs of garlic, local olive oil, and sweet cherries.
 Watch fishermen arrive, nets full with the catch of the day.
 We’ll learn how the Portuguese Azulejo tiles are used to decorate and tell stories.
-These little ceramic art pieces are found everywhere from churches to subway stations, chronicling history and culture.
+These little ceramic art pieces are found everywhere, from churches to subway stations, chronicling history and culture.
 Plus, they make the perfect setting for Camille’s lesson in taking stellar Instagram photos.

-After a tasty tapas lunch the afternoon is yours to explore—sit by the sea, shop for mementos, or people-watch in the Unesco World Heritage Ribeira District.
+The afternoon is yours to explore — sit by the sea, shop for mementos, or people-watch in the Unesco World Heritage Ribeira District.
 As the sun sets on our adventure together, we’ll gather for a farewell feast where we sip wood-aged and vintage Ports and indulge in fresh grilled seafood and local meats at a private visit on the grounds of Taylor’s Port Cellars.